 5. Availability and Cost

-A small amount of a COVID-19 vaccine is expected to be available in Chicago before the end of 2020.
-CDPH is required to follow federal guidelines for distribution.
+Chicago receives a limited amount of a COVID-19 vaccine each week.
+CDPH is following federal and state guidelines for distribution.
 Review Chicago's vaccination plan for details.
 The vaccine will be offered at no cost to all Chicagoans who want it as soon as larger quantities become available.

 Una vacuna segura y eficaz se les ofrecerá a todos